milnegeneseo/digital-scholarly-editing/TEI_intro/TEI_intro.md

 * Modeling problems to discuss:
     * overhapping hierarchies (first a simple poem: Do we care more about the structure of the lines or the structure of grammatical sentences?)
     * TEI method for handling this.
 Is it problematic?
-    * A BIGGER hierarchy problem for digital editions: Do we care more about page-by-page representation or semantic unit by unit (as in chapters, letters, volumes)?
+    * A serious hierarchy problem for digital editions: Do we care more about page-by-page representation or semantic unit by unit (as in chapters, letters, volumes)?
     * EXAMPLES: Fluid-text edition of Walden, vs. Shelley-Godwin Archive page rendering.
     * Discussion of controversies and multiple ways of encoding “primary source” materials in the TEI